dy/spect/readme.md

 * _Function_ is considered an [observable](https://ghub.io) / [observ](https://ghub.io) / [mutant](https://ghub.io/mutant);
 * any other value is considered constant.

-`deps` values are passed to `callback` as arguments.
-Returned from `callback` function is used as destructor.
+`values` reflect new `deps` state and passed as arguments.
+Returned `teardown` function is used as destructor, when the deps state changes.

 ```js
 import { state, fx } from 'spect'